bits-of-static/wide-querty/README.md

 I tried out really a lot of various layout variations and I came back...

-This is what [https://informatik-handwerk.de/greyLiterature/whitepaper/dvorak/unreleasedDraft.html](A Modern Keyboard Layout: wide, prg, num, dead, dvrk, rl) evolved into.

 - super trivial to get used to
 - easy on the right pinky & shoulder
 - full(?) internation latin support: